 Getting startedI’m going to assume that you’re just starting to think about securing your home and give you an idea of the strides you can make with a very reasonable investment.
 Our budget will be $200 for materials (tools won’t be included), and I’ll omit things that most people will have around the house already.
 The only other thing that you’ll need to add some do it yourself home security to your home is some elbow grease (AKA, a little work).

 Many of the tips that we’ll recommend here are those that have a big impact and a low cost.
-You can see the complete list of do it yourself home security tips that we have collected and sort the table based on cost and effectiveness to see if there are others that you would implement as well.
+You can see the complete list of DIY home security tips that we have collected and sort the table based on cost and effectiveness to see if there are others that you would implement as well.

 Deterring CriminalsFor a secure home, it’s most important to deter criminals from even stopping and checking my home out in the first place.
 So, I’ll start there.